 Gavin Barlow, the Chief Executive at the Albany, said it wasn’t down to them, it was down to the organisers.

-Adrian Beaumont, the ODL Member Services Manager, said this wasn’t an ODL event ‐ but the next day mailed out for ODL volunteers to staff it, pushing it like mad on Twitter.
+ODL said [truthfully] that this wasn’t an ODL event ‐ but the next day mailed out for ODL volunteers to staff it, pushing it like mad on Twitter.
 I found that everyone involved was hiding behind each other’s shirt tails and avoiding responsibility in the most cowardly fashion.

 Nobody was prepared to engage with the song itself, the words in it, the politics of it.
 It made a mockery of the rubric on the event webpage on the Albany website:

 "Following a series of workshops throughout the summer the artists will perform their best work, whether it be spoken word, song, comedy or drag.
 They can do what they want.
 Why?
 Because they’re legends with legacies.
 That’s why."

 Do what we want?
 Obviously not.
 Or at least, only if it can be rigidly controlled.

 If anyone has a right to be protected, surely it is the poor gay men prosecuted and murdered under Sharia law in Saudi Arabia et al.